uvaai/dpl/problems/acquisition/crawling/index.md

 ## Web crawling & HTML scraping

 This exercise, we will practice scraping from multiple websites using web-crawling.
 You will learn how you can acquire data from multiple pages by following links.
-You’ll be scraping data from IMDB, the Internet Movie DataBase!
+You’ll be scraping data from IMDb, the Internet Movie DataBase!

 For this exercise, we have provided you with some code that makes HTML backups of a few selected webpages.
-You will write code that scrapes IMDB's top 250 movies index page and the individual movie pages yourself.
+You will write code that scrapes IMDb's top 250 movies index page and the individual movie pages yourself.

 Download [here](imdb-crawler.py).
 You should submit your version of this script along with the output CSV file (`top250movies.csv`).